TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-diagnostic-pushinstall-configfile-corrupt.md

 Uninstall the mobility agent from source machine and perform a fresh installation.
 If the uninstallation fails, follow these steps:

-- Open the file Installation_Directory/uninstall.sh and comment out the call to the StopServices function .
+- Open the file Installation_Directory/uninstall.sh and comment out the call to the StopServices function
-- Open the file Installation_Directory/Vx/bin/uninstall and comment out the call to the stop_services function .
+- Open the file Installation_Directory/Vx/bin/uninstall and comment out the call to the stop_services function
-- Open the file Installation_Directory/Fx/uninstall and comment out the complete section that's trying to stop the Fx service.
+- Open the file Installation_Directory/Fx/uninstall and comment out the complete section that's trying to stop the Fx service
-- Uninstall the mobility agent.
+- Uninstall the mobility agent
-- Reboot the system and try to install the agent again.
+- Reboot the system and try to install the agent again